pySUMO/pysumo/docs/index.rst

 If you have any questions after reading this, feel free to contact us via email at pysumo@lists.kit.edu.

-This document introduces the Structure of our Ontology-editor pySUMO.

 First, a short excursion to the "Model View Controller" design pattern is made.

 Subsequently, our Class Diagram, which is structured according to the Model